Tshwane – Historical Tours – City of Pretoria tours

 Items on Pretoria/Tshwane tour can include as follows:

 - Voortrekker Monument: Biggest Monument in Africa.
-Built to honour those who left the Cape Colony under British control in pursuit of their own self determination.
-They left between 1835 and 1854 and became known as the Voortrekker’s.
-A massive 40 metre high granite structure built on a hill top and can be seen from most parts of the city.
+Built to honour those who left the Cape Colony under British control in pursuit of self determination.
+Left between 1835 and 1854 and became known as the Voortrekkers.
+Massive 40 metre high granite structure built on hill top and can be seen from most parts of the city.

-- A laager wall of 64 wagons circles the Voortrekker monument.
-This is the same number of wagons used at the battle of Blood River
+- Laager wall of 64 wagons circles the Voortrekker monument.
+This is the same number of wagons used at the battle of Blood River.

 - The Union Buildings were not only a site of protest, later serving as the venue for many important events in South Africa, such as the inauguration of South Africa’s first democratically elected President, Nelson Mandela.

-- Kruger House Museum: Built in1884 and was the first house in Pretoria to be lit by electricity and has been immaculately recreated to look exactly as it did when Paul Kruger, president of the Zuid Afrikaanse (Transvaal) Republiek, lived there more than a century ago.
-On view is also the presidential coach – a luxury train wagon.
+- Kruger House Museum: Built in 1884 and was the first house in Pretoria to be lit by electricity and has been immaculately recreated to look exactly as it did when Paul Kruger, president of the Zuid Afrikaanse (Transvaal) Republiek, lived there more than a century ago.
+On view is also Presidential coach – luxury train wagon.

 - Smuts House Museum.
 The home of General Jan Smuts for over 40 years.
 The scientist, philosopher, and statesmen (twice the prime minister of South Africa) once lived in the museum that now reveals this great statesman’s life and spirit.